DreamweaverDSD/DSD/ClassDiagramExplained.md

 	}
 ```

-* __logout(User)__ : bool - This method is called when the user wishes to logout of their account, changing the user's bool variable Logged to false
+* __logout(User)__ : bool - This method is called when the user wishes to logout of their account, changing the user's bool variable Logged to false.
+This method takes as parameter a User, representing the user currently calling the method.
 </br> Ex:

 ```csharp